-Figure 13 shows the time-mean changes in cloud properties $(N_d, LWP{ic} \text{ and } f_c)$ between the PI and PD simulations (PD minus PI as a percentage of PI).
-Considering oceanic regions, percentage increases in $N_d$ are greatest off the east coast of the US and Canada (to the south of Newfoundland), off the SW coasts of Spain and Portugal and west Africa, and in the region north of Scandinavia.
-There are increases across the entire Atlantic running from the US to west Africa, but the magnitude decreases moving east (except close to the European-African west coast) likely reflecting the decreasing influence of pollution from the east coast of the US.
-The spatial pattern of $N_d$ change matches the spatial pattern of the change in column sulfate aerosol mass fairly well (Fig. C3) suggesting that changes in sulfate aerosol are the main cause of the $N_d$ changes.
-The exception is the region stretching from southern Portugal down the west coast of north Africa and also across the Atlantic south of around 20° N, where the $N_d$ changes coincide with changes in black carbon (BC) and organic matter (OM) column mass.
+Fig. 13 shows the time-mean changes in cloud properties (N_d , LWP{ic} and f_c) between the PI and PD simulations (PD minus PI as a percentage of PI).
+Considering oceanic regions, percentage increases in N_d are greatest off the east coast of the USA and Canada (to the south of Newfoundland); off the SW coasts of Spain/Portugal and West Africa, and in the region north of Scandinavia.
+There are increases across the whole Atlantic running from the USA to West Africa, but the magnitude decreases moving east (except close to the European/African west coast) likely reflecting the decreasing influence of pollution from the east coast of the USA.
+The spatial pattern of N_d change matches the spatial pattern of the change in column sulphate aerosol mass fairly well (Fig. C3) suggesting that changes in sulphate aerosol are the main cause of the N_d changes.
+The exception is the region stretching from southern Portugal down the west coast of North Africa and also across the Atlantic south of around

+20° N where the N{d} changes coincide with changes in black carbon (BC) and organic matter (OM) column mass.

-LWPic changes are generally quite noisy, but the largest changes over the ocean occur west of Greenland and in a diagonal band across the Atlantic in a similar way to the $N{\rm d}$ changes except further to the north.
-The changes in $f_c$ are largest in the southern regions of the domain below around $35^{\circ}$ S. The responses of LWPic and $f{c}$ can be termed macrophysical responses (or also adjustments), since they affect bulk cloud properties, as opposed to the response of $N_d$ that is termed a microphysical response.
+LWP{ic} changes are generally quite noisy, but the largest changes over the ocean occur west of Greenland and in a diagonal band across the Atlantic in a similar way to the N_d changes except further to the north.
+The changes in f_c are largest in the southern regions of the domain below around 35° S. The responses of LWP{ic} and f_c can be termed macrophysical responses

+440 (or also adjustments) since they affect bulk cloud properties, as opposed to the response of N_d that is termed a microphysical response.
 The macrophysical responses are mostly due to the suppression effects of aerosols on rain rates via the autoconversion process.
-This is demonstrated in Figs. E1, E2 and Table 3, which show the impact of preventing aerosol from affecting the autoconversion process (see Appendix E for details).
-We hypothesize that the changes in LWPic over the northern NA regions and lesser changes in $f_c$ reflect the presence of stratocumulus clouds with very large areal coverage in the north that can only respond to the suppression of rain by thickening (i.e. more LWPic) rather than by increasing $f_c$ .
-In the southern NA, the cloud coverage is much lower due to the presence of broken stratocumulus and cumulus clouds, which respond in a different way to the rain suppression, namely by increasing their coverage $(f_c)$ more than their thickness (LWPic).
-We note that in reality clouds can also respond to enhanced aerosol by increasing cloud top entrainment, which can reduce LWPic
+This is demonstrated by Figs. E1 and E2, and Table 3 that show the impact of preventing aerosol from affecting the autoconversion process (see Appendix E for details).
+We hypothesize that the changes in LWP{ic} over the northern NA regions and lesser changes in f_c reflects the presence of stratocumulus clouds with very large areal coverage in the north that can only respond to the suppression of rain by thickening (i.e., more LWP{ic}) rather than by increasing f_c .
+In the southern NA the cloud coverage is much less due to the presence of broken stratocumulus and cumulus clouds, which respond in a different way to the rain suppression, namely by increasing their coverage (f_c) more than their thickness (LWP{ic}).
+We note that in reality clouds can also respond to enhanced aerosol by increasing cloud top entrainment, which can reduce LWP{ic} and f_c (Ackerman et al., 2004a; Bretherton et al., 2007; Hill et al., 2009).
+However, this mechanism is currently not included in the model.